EuroTeQ Collider winter semester 22/23

 Problem Definition

-In contrast to nuclear or coal-fired power plants, the energy generated by renewable energies such as wind power or photovoltaics (solar) is not constant over time.
+In contrast to nuclear or coal-fired power plants, the energy generated by renewable sources such as wind power or photovoltaics (solar energy) is not constant over time.
 Photovoltaic systems, for example, can only generate electricity during daylight hours.
-Feed-in tariffs motivate operators of photovoltaic systemsto produce as much electricity as possible, regardless of the grid load.
-Large photovoltaic power plants are therefore typically built to face southwards in order to optimize the total energy yield throughout the day.
-Especially in summer, this leads to an overproduction around noon and a very low share of solar electricity in the morning and evening as well as in winter.
+Feed-in tariffs encourage operators of photovoltaic systems to generate as much electricity as possible, regardless of the grid's load.
+Large photovoltaic power plants are therefore typically built to face southwards to optimize the total energy yield throughout the day.
+Especially in the summer, this leads to overproduction around noon and a very low share of solar electricity in the morning and evening, as well as in winter.

 Solarfaçades differ from such photovoltaic power plants, as the solar panels are arranged vertically, maximizing their output during times when the sun is low on the horizon.
-This occurs in winter as well as mornings and evenings.
-While the overall power output is thus lower compared to a conventional photovoltaic power plant, the energy is produced mor evenly throughout the day and year.
+This occurs in winter, as well as in the mornings and evenings.
+While the overall power output is thus lower compared to a conventional photovoltaic power plant, the energy is produced more evenly throughout the day and year.
 This reduces the stress on the electricity grid and facilitates the direct use of energy within a building.
-However, current incentives for renewable energies such as feed-in tariffs do not promote this highly sustainable way of photovoltaic energy production.
+However, current incentives for renewable energies, such as feed-in tariffs, do not promote this highly sustainable way of photovoltaic energy production.

 What is the Waste Challenge?